Validation

 Block validation logic in Bitcoin Core is surprisingly complex.
 After more than a decade of engineering towards improving performance, Bitcoin Core has accumulated many caching layers, sub-steps, and optimizations before the node even calls the script interpreter.
 In the following, I’ll describe in broad strokes what these are, first roughly describing what validation is done in which order (often skipping over some exact details), then explaining why it was implemented in the way it is and the tradeoffs involved.
 I skip over optimizations that do not affect the architecture in a significant way, like low-level CPU instructions.
 This is based on my own understanding, which may be wrong, and is definitely biased.

 When a Bitcoin Core node receives a block, the node eventually passes it to the ProcessNewBlock function.
 This is the entry point to the block validation logic.
 The checks the block runs through require increasingly more “stateful” information.
-These include all the known block headers and their tree-like data structure (tree-like because they may include stale forks), the currently best known chain of blocks, the UTXO set, and several caching data structures.
+These “stateful” data structures include all the known block headers and their tree-like structure (tree-like because they may include stale forks - aka the block tree), the currently best known chain of blocks, the UTXO set, and several caching data structures.

 The first family of validation functions is the “Check*“-level functions.
 These validate, among other things, the proof of work, the merkle root, size limits, and a few other sanity checks to ensure the block is structurally sound.
 Even though these checks are fairly cheap, a block caches internally whether it has passed through these checks before, and if so, skips them.

 The next group is the “Accept*“-level functions.
-These interact with the block tree, a structure where each node (or rather block) has a pointer to its parent, allowing traversal back to genesis.
+These interact with the block tree, a structure where each block has a pointer to its parent, allowing traversal back to genesis.
 It may include forks, forming a tree with a long stem and short branches.
 As a subcategory, they also include the “ContextualCheck*“-level functions.
 The “ContextualCheck*” functions don’t just involve checking that the previous block is already in the block tree and that the timestamp is correct, but also enforce some rules around soft forks, such as checking the block’s version and whether the witness data is correctly serialized.
-Once past these checks, an entry is created for the block in the block tree, and the block itself is written to disk.
+Once a block has passed these checks, it is added to the block tree and written to disk.
 Crucially, this means a block that passed through these checks, but is later found invalid, for example by an invalid script in one of its transactions, is nevertheless persisted on disk.
-To avoid an attacker filling the disk, single blocks below a certain proof of work threshold are rejected.
+To avoid an attacker filling the disk, single blocks below a certain cumulative proof of work threshold are rejected.

 Lastly, the block passes through the “Chain”-level validation functions.
-These maintain two data structures: a vector of block tree entries from genesis to the currently best known block referred to as CChain, and the UTXO set CCoinsViewCache), fundamentally a mapping from a transaction out point to its corresponding transaction output (its Coin).
-This provides both a “view” into the UTXO set persisted on disk, and a “cache” for previously retrieved coins and coins that are spent within the same block.
+These interact with two data structures: a vector of block tree entries from genesis to the currently best known block for fast, height-indexed access referred to as CChain, and the UTXO set (CCoinsViewCache), fundamentally a mapping from a transaction out point to its corresponding transaction output (its Coin).
+This provides and unifies both a “view” into the UTXO set persisted on disk, and a “cache” for previously retrieved coins and coins that are spent within the same block.

-If the block extends the chain, the node retrieves its coins from the CCoinsViewCache.
+If the block extends the chain, the node retrieves the coins that are spent by the block’s transactions from the CCoinsViewCache.
 This retrieval checks that all required coins exist and that there are no double spends.
 The coins are also used to check that the transactions’ input and output amounts balance.
 Then the script interpreter is invoked for every input and its coin of every transaction in the block.
 If these checks pass, new coins are added to the cache.
 All the outputs that are spent by the block are added to a separate data structure (CBlockUndo) and persisted to disk.
 This means that after validation, every block persisted on disk also has a corresponding CBlockUndo containing all the outputs the block has spent.
 This “undo” data is used during a re-org: The coins spent by blocks no longer part of the chain are added back to the CCoinsViewCache.
-Finally, the block is marked as valid and added to the chain.
+Finally, the block is marked as valid and added to the CChain.

 Before downloading full blocks, a node first syncs the best currently known chain of block headers.
 Block headers are small (80 bytes each), making this much faster compared to synchronizing blocks.
 The node validates these headers through the CheckBlockHeader, ContextualCheckBlockHeader, and AcceptBlockHeader functions, and adds them to the block tree.
 Once the headers are synced, the node then begins requesting full blocks from peers guided by this header chain.

 Bitcoin Core also optimizes block relay and serving speed.
+Serving blocks quickly makes other peer’s IBD faster.
+Timely Block relay is a significant factor in dictating miners’ margin.
 AcceptBlock saves blocks to disk in their full network serialization format.
 This allows a node to respond to a GETDATA request without any (de-)serialization overhead.
 The node also immediately relays blocks upon passing the “Accept*“-level checks, before the expensive script and coin validation steps.
 This means a node may be relaying blocks with invalid transactions, though this is again mitigated by already having checked that the proof of work is over a certain threshold.

 Mempool transaction validation provides further optimizations that speed up block validation after initial synchronization.
 Validating transaction scripts for the mempool populates two caches: the signature and the script cache.
 This involves running policy checks, meaning the rules are stricter than during block-level validation.
 On this check, successfully validated signatures are added to the signature cache, keyed by the hash of the signature data.
 The scripts are then checked again, but with consensus-level rules applied.
 On success, they get added to the script cache, keyed by transaction data and the exact rules the scripts were evaluated under.
 This second round of validation is cheaper, since the signatures are already cached as valid and may be skipped during validation.
 Once the transaction is included in a block and its scripts are validated, the script cache is consulted, and some script evaluations may be skipped.

 The bulk of validation happens sequentially, one block at a time.
 The UTXO set is atomically updated block-by-block.
-A future optimization allows for parallel retrieval of coins (https://github.com/bitcoin/bitcoin/pull/35295), which alleviates this bottleneck.
-This makes coin disk reads close to asynchronous, allowing for coin cache reads to happen in the meantime.
+A future optimization allows for parallel retrieval of coins from disk (Bitcoin Core PR #35295), which alleviates this bottleneck.
+This essentially pre-warms the cache of the CCoinsViewCache.
 Still, no other validation work happens in the meantime, and the node is blocked from making progress on other tasks.

 Making block validation speed dependent on historical behaviour may have downsides.
 During periods when a lot of non-standard transactions are being mined, script validation gains no benefit from the script cache.
 If there is a change in average coin lifetimes, like during a dust spam attack, the cut-through the coins cache provides becomes less effective.
 In Bitcoin’s history such phases have been brief, and since the architectural cost here is mostly code complexity as opposed to a fundamental limitation, these optimizations are well worth it.